grongierisc/kong-ee-training/README.md

 ## What is IAM ?

-IAM stand for InterSystems API Manager, it's based on Kong Entreprise Edition.
+IAM stand for InterSystems API Manager, it's based on **Kong Entreprise Edition**.

 This mean you have acces on top of Kong OpenSource edition to :
 * Manager Protal
 * Developer Portal